top of page

 Curious but not ready to commit?

-Our lessons include rental gear, so you can try it out before making an investment.
+Our lessons include rental gear, so you can give it a try before making an investment.

 Kicksledding

-Kicksledding with your dog is a team effort, where both human and dog work together.
-Your dog runs or pulls out front while you kick along to assist and maintain momentum.
+Kicksledding with your dog is a true team effort, where both human and dog work together.
+Your dog runs or pulls up front while you kick along to assist and maintain momentum.

-Kicksleds can be used with or without a dog, making them a fantastic option for non-skiers seeking an enjoyable and active winter experience with their canine companion.
+Kicksleds can be used with or without a dog, making them a fantastic option for non-skiers looking for an enjoyable and active winter experience with their canine companion.

 kicksled-21_edited_edited.jpg